A Stochastic Alternating Balance $k$-Means Algorithm for Fair Clustering: A new stochastic alternating balance fair -means method

 \subsection{The bi-objective balance $k$-means formulation}

 Balance~\cite{FChierichetti_etal_2017} is the most widely used fairness measure in the literature of fair clustering.
 Consider $J$ disjoint demographic groups.
-Let $[J]$ denote the set of positive integers up to $J$.
 Let $V_j$ represent the set of points in demographic group $j \in [J]$.
 Then, $v_{p, j}$ takes the value $1$ if point $x_p \in V_j$.
 We denote~$v_j$ as an $N$-dimensional indicator vector for the demographic group $j \in [J]$.
 The balance of cluster~$k$ is formally defined as $ b_k = \min_{j \neq j'} v_j^\top s_k/v_{j'}^\top s_k \leq 1, \forall k \in [K]$, which calculates the minimum ratio among different pairs of protected groups.
 The overall clustering balance is the minimum balance over all clusters, i.e., $b = \min_{k = 1}^K b_k$.
 The higher the overall balance, the fairer the clustering.

 By the definition of cluster balance given above, the balance function can be easily computed only using the assignment variables.
 The $k$-means objective~\eqref{kmean_cost_f1} can be rewritten as a function of the assignment variables as well.
 Hence, one can directly formulate the inherent trade-off between clustering cost and balance as a bi-objective optimization problem, i.e.,